wraith-wireless/wraith/README.md

 ### d. wraith-rt: GUI

-Currently provides limited functionality.
+At present the gui provides limited functionality and is very much in the developlmental stage.
 The gui can be used to:
  * start/stop services: Postgresql, Iyri
  * configure Wraith, Iyri
  * view current sessions, current wirless nics and Iyri's log